-If you select the condition with rows from department that have no employee, you create a right outer join instead.
+If you select the condition, rows from employee that have no department, you create a left outer join instead.

 Equivalent statements

 The syntax generated when you select table A then table B and create a left outer join is equivalent to the syntax generated when you select table B then table A and create a right outer join.